 “Game was over by then.
 We were all too drunk to play anyhow.”
-Jason still felt Christine looking at him.
-“Randy may not be the most responsible guy around, but he doesn’t intentionally try to hurt anybody.
+Jason awaited a response and was caught off guard by the sudden silence.
+He glanced over and saw Christine looking at him plaintively.
+“Randy may not be the most responsible guy around,” he said, “but he doesn’t intentionally try to hurt anybody.
 Sometimes when he’s having fun he just loses control.”
-He reflected some more.
+He thought some more.
 “Randy is what he is, that’s why everybody likes him.
 He’s a lot of fun, he makes people feel good and festive wherever he goes.
 He’s like a traveling party.”

 They continued driving along through the neighborhood.

-“I know he’s one of your best friends and he means a lot to you,” Christine continued, “but his behavior seems to be getting worse.
+“I know he’s one of your best friends and he means a lot to you, but his behavior seems to be getting worse.
 I just don’t want see him to get into any serious trouble.”

 “Randy’s a survivor,” Jason said.
 “He’s been through a lot, and I’m sure he’ll get through this.”